Serving families in need

 Course offerings and availability are subject to change.

 Students interested in family law may also consider participating in the Family Law Residency Seminar or be part of Mitchell Hamline’s Family Law and Child Advocacy Organization.
-Those with a particular interest in promoting legal-system reform on behalf of children and families may want to work with the Child Protection Program.
+Those with a particular interest in promoting legal-system reform on behalf of children and families may want to work with the Institute to Transform Child Protection.
 Whether your goal is to assist others in creating or dissolving personal relationships through legal means or to address issues that arise among family members, Mitchell Hamline has the curriculum to train you for a successful career in family law.